Heartwarming: The Breakfast Club

 Allison: I care.

 - The heartwarming part is that the five kids are now aware of what could happen to them, and by movie's end all five seem willing to defy that fate.

 - When Andrew sees Allison after her makeover, he stares shocked at her and says, "You're just so different.
 I can see your face."

 Allison: *nervous* Is that good or bad?Andrew: *smiling* It's good. *she smiles too*

-- Before then, she looks to Brian and he smiles, she smiles back.
+- Before then, she looks to Brian and he smiles, she smiles back and silently thanks him.
 It's very sweet.

 - Claire assuring Brian that it's perfectly okay that he's still a virgin.
 After Bender makes fun of him for it, it's nice to see Claire offer him some sincere reassurance.
 The way they smile at each other is adorable.